BeamMP/Docs/docs/en/support/player-faq.md

 ## How do I get early access?

-Early access (including the purple nametag and other benefits) can be obtained by supporting us financially on [Patreon](https://patreon.com/BeamMP).
+Early access (including the purple nametag and other benefits) can be obtained by supporting us financially on [Patreon](https://patreon.com/BeamMP) or boosting the Discord Server.
+(Last option gives you +4 Server keys in addition to other in-game benefits).
-You can acquire the Purple Nametag and 4 more Server keys by boosting the Discord Server.
-(No other perks apply)

 ## I subscribed on Patreon.
 How do I get my perks?